sagawritescode/ENDTwoPointOPhase1/Assignment5/README.md

 __Model 1 vs Model 2__:

-I decided to choose model v1 over v2 as v2 was not giving any significant improvement over v1.
+We decided to choose model v1 over v2 as v2 was not giving any significant improvement over v1.
 Below is the summary of the comparision between model v1 and v2.
 Note that these things were constant for all the runs: learning rate = 1e-4, no of lstm cells = 2, epochs = 200 and the data augmentation used was v1 (saner weights for the imbalanced class)

 ![Image](https://github.com/sagawritescode/ENDTwoPointOPhase1/blob/main/Assignment5/images/summary%20of%20v1%20vs%20v2.png)